Teens at the Redeemer

 Middle School Youth Group (5th - 7th grades)

-This group meets every Sunday and is led by Youth Minister Barrie Rose Bliss.
-We gather at 5pm for the evening Eucharist with the confirmands and community, and then at 5:30 have dinner together, conversation, activities, and discussion of the Bible and theological questions.
-We end at 7pm.
-The program is a little different each year, depending on the interests of the group, and it is designed thoughtfully and intentionally by Ms. Bliss and her co-teacher, Katherine Roer.
+This group meets every Sunday and is led by Lay Minister Kayla Robbins.
+We gather at 5pm in Undercroft.
+The night consists of dinner, check-in, prayer, lesson, and activity.
+We end at 6:30pm.
+The program is a little different each year, depending on the interests of the group, and it is designed thoughtfully and intentionally by Ms. Robbins and her co-teacher, Barrie Bliss.